Vjameli/Vjameli.github.io/_pages/about.md

 # **News**

+- **December 2023:** 📚 I'm going to start a direct PhD at the University of Toronto, supervised by prof. [Timothy](https://chan.mie.utoronto.ca/)!
+See you in Canada!

 - **September 2023:** 🏆 I received a national award from [SBMAC](https://www.sbmac.org.br/premio-iniciacao-cientifica/) for 2nd-best undergrad research project in applied math!

 - **August 2023:** 🎙️ Scored 29/30 in TOEFL speaking section.